Webair AI

 Agents can't work reliably if your knowledge is scattered.

 Before your business can become agentic, your knowledge needs to be organized.
 The Knowledge Hub is the foundation.
-Every agent — email drafter, follow-up bot, estimator, scheduler — works because it reads from a structured graph of how your business actually operates.
+Every agent — email drafter, follow-up bot, estimator, scheduler — works because it reads from an organized map of how your business actually operates.

 The Hub comes first.
 Agents come after.
 That's why we built it this way.